Hopf 2-algebras and Braided Monoidal 2-Categories: The braided monoidal 2-category of 2-representations

 \subsection{Main theorem and its proof}

 We are finally ready to state and prove the main theorem.
-As earlier, we will often omit the tensor products to lighten the notations. \begin{theorem} The 2-representation 2-category $\operatorname{2Rep}^\cT(\cG)$ of a weak quasitriangular 2-bialgebra $\cG$ is a braided monoidal 2-category with trivial left-/right-equivalences $l:1V \xrightarrow{\sim} V$, $r: V1 \xrightarrow{\sim} V$. \end{theorem} We will prove this by using algebraic and diagrammatic manipulations that we have outlined throughout the paper, and reproduce all the coherence relations defining a braided monoidal 2-category in \cite{GURSKI20114225,KongTianZhou:2020}.
+As earlier, we will often omit the tensor products to lighten the notations. \begin{theorem} The 2-representation 2-category $\operatorname{2Rep}^\cT(\cG)$ of a weak quasitriangular 2-bialgebra $\cG$ is a braided monoidal 2-category with trivial left-/right-equivalences $l:1V \xrightarrow{\sim} V$, $r: V1 \xrightarrow{\sim} V$. \end{theorem} We will prove this by using algebraic and diagrammatic manipulations that we have outlined throughout the paper, and reproduce all the coherence relations defining a braided monoidal 2-category in \cite{GURSKI20114225}.
+On the way, we shall also construct quantities that has also appeared in \cite{KongTianZhou:2020}.

 Recall first that, from Section \ref{fusion2rep2cat}, we have trivial left- and right-unitors $l:1V\rightarrow V,r:V1\rightarrow V$, and hence all coherence relations involving them (ie. diagrams (2.5), (2.7)-(2.9) of \cite{KongTianZhou:2020}) are vacuously satisfied.